talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

 .. _advanced_features/shopify_purchases_syncing:

 .. meta::
   :description: Purchases Syncing is a feature available for Shopify customers integrated with Talkable extension.
-It allows automatic purchases synchronization from Shopify instead of (or additionally to) passing purchases with Talkable Javascript integration.
+It allows automatic purchases synchronization from Shopify instead of (or additionally to) passing purchases with Talkable JavaScript integration.

 Shopify Purchases Syncing
 =========================

 Purchases Syncing is a feature available for Shopify customers integrated with Talkable extension.
-It allows automatic purchases synchronization from Shopify instead of (or additionally to) passing purchases with Talkable Javascript integration from a browser.
+It allows automatic purchases synchronization from Shopify instead of (or additionally to) passing purchases with Talkable JavaScript integration from a browser.

 To access this setting, go to the Shopify Integration page (Settings → Shopify Integration).